Azure/azure-event-hubs-for-kafka/quickstart/go-sarama-client/README.md

-## Create your Kafka enabled Event Hubs cluster
+## Create your Kafka enabled Event Hubs namespace

-If you have a cluster already, skip this and go to the *"Event Hubs connection details"* section
+If you have a namespace already, skip this and go to the *"Event Hubs connection details"* section

 Set some variables to avoid repetition